-The Thinking Works story began in 1984, when we arrived on the scene as the first designer and manufacturer of height-adjustable desks in Australia.
+The Thinking Works story began in 1984, when we arrived on the scene as the first designer and manufacturer of heightadjustable desks in Australia.
 We quickly established ourselves as the commercial furniture company who combined exceptional quality with ingenious creativity.
 From height-adjustable workstations and smart table systems, to acoustic furniture, quirky seating solutions, and convenient add-ons like power-boxes and monitor arms, our furniture is designed to solve problems in the most beautiful, practical and sustainable of ways.

-With a head office and main manufacturing site in Moorebank and showrooms in Sydney, Melbourne and London - Thinking Works products are sold to office furniture and workstations suppliers, and marketed to the architectural and design industry across the world.
+With a head office and main manufacturing site in Moorebank, Australia and a global network of distributors - Thinking Works products are sold to office furniture and workstations suppliers, and marketed to the architectural and design industry across the world.